wKovacs64/hibp/API.md

 ### breachedAccount(account, [options]) ⇒ <code><a href="#breach--object">Promise.&lt;Array.&lt;Breach&gt;&gt;</a></code> \| <code>Promise.&lt;null&gt;</code> ⏏
 Fetches breach data for a specific account.

-***Warning (January, 2019):***

-`haveibeenpwned.com` has started blocking requests to the `breachedaccount` endpoint when originating from within a browser (based on the `User-Agent` field of the request headers).
-To use this function in a browser, you will likely have to proxy your request through a server of your own.
-The `baseUrl` option was added to facilitate this workaround.

 ***Warning (July 18, 2019):***